 Key performance indicators

 Appropriate metrics are critical to monitor your business day in and day out.
-But you also need to consider metrics that matter to third-parties such as investors.
-A CFO can help you create and use a dashboard, balanced scorecard, and other tools to accurately assess business status and progress.
+But you also need to consider metrics that matter to outside interests such as investors.
+A fractional CFO can help you create and use a dashboard, balanced scorecard, and other tools to accurately assess business status and progress.

 Establishing internal controls, especially for expense management, is essential to produce accurate financial data and minimize risk.
 Starting a business is capital-intensive, so you should conserve what you have, spending wisely while you work to build revenue.
 You don’t want to be so conservative that you smother growth opportunities, but you do need policies in place to prevent overspending.